meshmixer/mm-api/README.md

 for Python we are also developing a cleaner interface on top-level of the SWIG wrapper.
 See details below.

-**WARNING** Currently the python setup included in the distribution is for Windows only.
-To use OSX you will have to download SWIG yourself.

 Quick Start - Python